dmbarbour/glas/docs/GlasCLI.md

 * **--run AppName**: Using 'env.AppName.app' in the configuration namespace.
   * **--run .AppName**: Elides the 'env.' prefix, running 'AppName.app' instead.
 As a special case, '--run .' runs the toplevel 'app'.
-* **--script Location**: Compile an indicated file or package folder.
-The generated namespace must define 'app'.
-Links '%env.\*' to configured 'env.\*'.
+* **--script Location**: Compile the indicated file or package folder.
+The generated namespace should define 'app'.
   * **--script.FileExt FilePath**: as '--script' except we select a front-end compiler based on a given file extension, ignoring the actual extension.
 Useful in context of Linux shebang lines.
 * **--cmd.FileExt SourceText**: as '--script.FileExt' except we also provide the script text as a command-line argument.
 We might present this as a read-only virtual file.

 The definition should be a set of handlers, typically including 'settings' and 'main', not a program directly.
 But see [glas applications](GlasApps.md) for details.

 *Note:* There are no command-line arguments to configure the runtime.
 However, 'settings' may read command-line arguments and environment variables when guiding integration.

+*Note:* A runtime may make even these features configurable, e.g. providing the AppName or Location to a configured function that returns an application.
+But the above suggests the default behavior.

 ## Installing Applications